 After this initial wave, CRISPR research started moving quickly.
 Since then, media coverage has focused on trying to keep up with the new discoveries, which are more frequent.
 “You kind of know it’s gonna go out of date really fast,” Zimmer reckoned.

-“The technology is moving so fast that I’m literally trying to proofread the book,” said Zimmer, regarding his upcoming book on heredity, She Has Her Mother’s Laugh.
+“The technology is moving so fast that I’m literally trying to proofread the book today,” said Zimmer, noting that he might try to include a brand-new CRISPR technique in his upcoming book on heredity, She Has Her Mother’s Laugh.

 According to Xiaoxue Chen, editor of The Intellectual, coverage in China has focused heavily on the ethics of CRISPR.
 To her, the scientific explanation isn’t enough to attract the public’s interest.
 The stories must contain an ethical and unusual focus.